Lusito/box2d.ts/packages/core/docs/collision.md

 we consider circle-circle or circle-polygon, we can only get one contact point and normal.
 In the case of polygon-polygon we can get two points.
-These points share the same normal vector so Box2D groups them into a manifold structure.
+These points share the same normal vector so Box2D groups them into a manifold class.
 The contact solver takes advantage of this to improve stacking stability.

 ![Contact Manifold](images/manifolds.svg)